jayjay73/SmartOS-fix-tmp/README.md

 # Fix /tmp in SmartOS zones

-If you run SmartOS Zones on a SmartOS hypervisor the /tmp directory inside the yones will be mounted on tmpfs.
+If you run SmartOS Zones on a SmartOS hypervisor the /tmp directory inside the zones will be mounted on tmpfs.

-While this is OK in most use cases you will run into problems if you need filesystem features that Solaris/Illumos tmpfs does not provide, like ACLs.
+In most use cases this is OK, but you will run into problems if you need filesystem features that Solaris/Illumos tmpfs does not provide, like ACLs.
 One such case is making sshd's forwarded agent socket available to other users.
-Unlike ssh-agent, which can be persuaded to use a different location for it's socket (-a option) this is not possible with sshd (the consuming side of an agent connection).
+Unlike ssh-agent, which can be told to use a different location for it's socket (-a option) this is not possible with sshd (the consuming side of an agent connection).

 You can't just remove /tmp from /etc/vfstab either...